alex028502/advent2021/22/readme.txt

 replaces part of it, I try to put back together as many cuboids as possible trying each dimension.
 This finishes the practice input on my big computer in like two seconds, so I am hopeful about CI giving me the answer.

+-- update - it worked!!
+45 seconds on CI to get the answer
+It's amazing the difference between splitting each cuboid into up to 26 when a new one overlaps it, and splitting each on into up to 6.
+Compound interest!